 6.3 Members will abide by the rules of statutory and other bodies in relation to ethical and other considerations.

-6.4 Members will not publically represent the Society unless expressly requested to do so by the President on behalf of Council.
+6.4 Members will not publicly represent the Society unless expressly requested to do so by the President on behalf of Council.

-6.5 Members will endeavour to engage in any work related to the furtherance of the field of Neuro-oncology either in pursuit of new scientific knowledge or improved treatment for patients.
+6.5 Members will endeavour to engage in any work related to the furtherance of the field of neuro-oncology either in pursuit of new scientific knowledge or improved treatment and outcomes for patients.
 Members will also aim to increase public awareness of brain tumours and help to inform and engage the general public to the best of their own ability in matters pertinent to the discipline.

 7.0 Patients/Carers and Non-Statutory Bodies

-7.1 The Society is committed to transparency and provision of information to patients and carers as well as providing such information/advice generically to the brain tumour charity sector.
-Such advice and information will, at all times, be in the interests of patients suffering from tumours of the nervous system.
+7.1 The Society is committed to transparency and where reasonably possible to the provision of information to patients and carers as well as providing such information/advice generically to brain tumour patient and carer organisations.
+Such advice and information will, at all times, be in the interests of patients suffering from tumours of the central nervous system.

 7.2 The Society will utilise the BNOS website to provide appropriate advice and information to both professional and patient/carer populations.